AFlor162/AFlor162/README.md

 ---

-### My name is Ashley Flores & I'm a junior web developer !
+### My name is Ashley Flores & I'm a junior web developer looking to create responsive and beautiful websites !

 ---